Parts - Using Fractional Quantities - Example 1.5 / 1.23 / 4.75

 Getting Started

-Labor (If you are not using Timecards to calculate labor, you can simply add labor as part instead)
+• Labor — If you are not using Timecards to calculate labor, you can add labor as a part instead.

 Best Practices

-Setting up an item to be sold as a fractional item needs to meet the following conditions:
+Setting up an item to be sold as a fractional item must meet all of the following conditions:

 Benefits of Using Fractional Parts

-• Cables - Sell specific lengths of cabling or wiring at a specific price / cost per foot
+Cables — Sell specific lengths of cabling or wiring at a set price / cost per foot.

-• Conduit - Sell specific lengths of conduit at a specific price / cost per foot
+Conduit — Sell specific lengths of conduit at a set price / cost per foot.

 Was this article helpful?